Leoqian1101/XMRig-Termux/README.md

 This is for mining XKR with Termux on Android.

 It is recommended to get the latest version of termux <a href="https://wiki.termux.com/wiki/Installing_from_F-Droid">here</a>.

+The file is modified to adapt to phones with 4 GB memory,

 ```
 apt-get update